KDE/kdewin-installer/readme.txt

 TODO
 ====
-- add long command line options like
+1 add long command line options like
-	- destdir/installation root
-	- operation mode --install, --erase, --list --query, ...
+	1 operation mode --install, --erase, --list --query, ...

-- use QT_NO_DEBUG_OUTPUT instead of #ifdef DEBUG to avoid debug output
+2 use QT_NO_DEBUG_OUTPUT instead of #ifdef DEBUG to avoid debug output

-- gui
+3 gui
-	- display file installing in gui, currently redraw does not work
-	- goto finish page directly when installing is ready
-	- only enable package type when a related package is available
-	- center checkboxes in package selector page
+	1 display file installing in gui, currently redraw does not work 2 goto finish page directly when installing is ready 3 only enable package type when a related package is available 4 center checkboxes in package selector page
-	- reduce column width of package types in package selector page
-	- save selections in package selector page different from initial installed packages to avoid reinstalling by default; before downloading/installing a check must be performed, which packages really have to be installed.
+	5 reduce column width of package types in package selector page 6 save selections in package selector page different from initial installed packages to avoid reinstalling by default; before downloading/installing a check must be performed, which packages really have to be installed.